Skip to main content

 Can I Sue a 1099 Contractor?

 Yes, in certain instances you may be able to sue a 1099 contractor.
 For example, you might get injured by an independent contractor doing work for an employer.
 You might have paid someone to do a job that they end up not doing.
-And you might be a business that hired an expert who then, using your confidential business information, does similar work for one of your competitors.
+Your business could have hired an expert who then, using your confidential business information, does similar work for one of your competitors.

 The term "1099" comes from federal tax rules.
 The Internal Revenue Service classifies workers into two categories: W2 workers and 1099 workers.
 W2 workers are called employees; 1099 workers are often referred to as independent contractors or 1099 contractors.

-Generally, people hire 1099 contractors to perform a certain task or tasks.
+In general, people hire 1099 contractors to perform a certain task or tasks.
 They might work on a specific project or perform a specific service.
 They can be hired on a short-term or a long-term basis.
 They get to choose when they work, how they work, and often where they can work.
 They choose what tools and methods to use.
 They can work for more than one person or business at a time.
-Employees typically can't do these things and don't have these options.
+Most employees can't do these things and don't have these options.

 There are several reasons why an employer might hire an independent contractor.
-Independent contractors are often cheaper and involve less paperwork.
+Independent contractors are often cheaper and involve less paperwork in their working relationship.
 For example, if classified as an employee, an employer must withhold and pay Social Security and Medicare taxes.

 Employers also pay unemployment tax on wages paid to an employee.
 They also often provide benefits, such as health and life insurance and 401(k) contribution matching.
 Not so for independent contractors.
-No withholdings; typically no benefits.
+No withholdings and no benefits.

 Another reason why employers hire 1099 contractors is based on their experience.
 1099 contractors often become experts.
 They focus on doing one or two things very well.
 As experts, they become attractive to people who have a specific job to be done.

 A third reason is the term of the contract.
-Employees are typically employed for an indefinite term.
+Employees are often employed for an indefinite term.
 In contrast, a 1099 contractor may be hired for a specific project on a short-term basis.

 Suppose you are hungry.
-You order a pizza.
-You wait in your living room.
+You order a pizza and wait in your living room.
 The sun is shining, birds are singing — nothing can go wrong.
 You see the driver pull up, so you go to get your money.
 Suddenly, you hear a crash.
 You rush out your front door, only to find that the delivery driver accidentally drove through your garage door.

-You can't afford to buy a new one, and the driver certainly can't afford to pay you to get it fixed.
-But rest easy — even if the driver is a 1099 contractor, you may be able to sue their boss.
+You can't afford to buy a new one and the driver can't afford to pay you to get it fixed, but all is not lost.
+Even if the driver is a 1099 contractor, you may be able to sue their boss.

 Although the general rule in most states is that an employer is not liable for the negligence of an independent contractor, there are at least two pretty big exceptions.